ashbaldry/ashbaldry.github.io/_posts/2022-05-semantic-html.md

 ## Why use Semantic HTML?

-One of the key things about making a good UI is to ensure it is accessible as possible.
+One of the key things about making a good UI is to ensure that it is accessible as possible.
 Screen readers don't take any account of JS or CSS within a web page, so having Semantic HTML at least provided a basic level of structure and understanding for all.
-When over 2% of Americans would benefit from screen readers<sup>[1](https://nfb.org/blindness-statistics),[2](https://ux.stackexchange.com/a/119596/157481)</sup>, this should be considered for any {shiny} application that will be seen by anyone other than yourself.
+When over 2% of Americans would benefit from screen readers<sup>[1](https://nfb.org/blindness-statistics),[2](https://ux.stackexchange.com/a/119596/157481)</sup>, this should be considered for any {shiny} application.

-There is also a file size advantage using classless frameworks over the highly used frameworks.
+There is also a file size advantage using classless css over the more commonly seen frameworks.
 For example, the most recent release of Bootstrap (5.1.3) is 161kB (and that doesn't include all of the JavaScript required for components like modals), whereas some of these classless frameworks can be as small as a couple of kilobytes ([Sakura](https://github.com/oxalorg/sakura) is only 4kB and isn't even 200 lines long).
 The smaller files mean that web pages load quicker and are less prone to unexpected behaviour.

-Trade-offs are bound to occur; these more well known frameworks have been updated and iterated on for years, and include many components and features that won't be available in these classless frameworks, making it much quicker to build an application without writing any extra CSS.
+Trade-offs are bound to occur; the more well known frameworks have been updated and iterated for years, and include many components and features that won't be available in these classless frameworks, making it much quicker to build an application without writing any extra CSS.
 They have also been including more accessibility features by using <abbr title="Accessible Rich Internet Applications">ARIA</abbr> attributes (a list of all attributes are available on [Mozilla Web Docs](https://developer.mozilla.org/en-US/docs/web/Accessibility/ARIA/Attributes)), they provide enhanced accessibility compared to Semantic HTML.

 You don't need to use a classless framework to make it more semantic.
 Simply by changing the <code>&lt;div&gt;</code> and <code>&lt;span&gt;</code> tags within your existing framework is sometimes enough.
 Because most styling is attached to the classes rather than the components, changing these tags will not affect the UI but will make the web page more accessible.